1. One who attempts to equal or surpass another, or who pursues the same object as another; a competitor.

 To be a competitor or rival; compete.

-[Latin rīvālis, one using the same stream as another, a rival, from rīvus, stream; see rei- in Indo-European roots.]
+[Latin rīvālis, one using the same stream as another, a rival, from rīvus, stream; see rei- in the Appendix of Indo-European roots.]

 Synonyms: rival, compete, vie